 - Convert PDF to other formats, including Word.

 - The OCR function is only available after you purchase PDFelement Pro.

-Note: This PDFelement review has been revamped for freshness and accuracy.
+Editorial Note: This PDFelement review has been revamped for freshness and accuracy.
+As of 2020, the latest version is PDFelement 7 while the screenshots in this review below were taken based on version 6.
 Also, we just published the best PDF editor roundup and PDFelement is one of the winners.

 All of that was done using a variety of apps and scanners.
 However, I hadn’t used PDFelement until doing this review.
 So I downloaded the demonstration version and tested it thoroughly.
 I also studied other user’s experiences in reviews from trustworthy blogs and websites, and quote some of their experiences and conclusions later in this review.

 What did I discover?
 The content in the summary box above will give you a good idea of my findings and conclusions.
 Read on for the details about everything I liked and disliked about PDFelement.

 PDF documents are normally considered read-only.
 PDFelement empowers you to edit the text of a PDF, mark up the document by highlighting, drawing and writing pop-up notes, create PDF forms, and even reorder pages.

 With the help of a scanner, it will also help you create PDFs from paper documents.
 Here are the main benefits of the app:

 - Edit and correct the text inside PDF documents.